 Weakness or lightheadedness

 It is important to know what to do if symptoms get worse or if you develop signs of worsening heart failure.

-Call your doctor right away if you have any of these signs of worsening heart failure:
+Call your healthcare provider right away if you have any of these signs of worsening heart failure: